Nightnurse-Images/Photoshop/README.md

 # Photoshop

-This is a collection of Photoshop scripts to automatize post-production work in Adobe Photoshop.
+This is a collection of Photoshop scripts to automate post-production work in Adobe Photoshop.

 #### Prepare PSD File.jsx
 ---